samsquire/ideas4/README.md

 Local method call (jump) remote method call (message+sync) Data structure are relations between objects

-# 443. Recursive scan collect horizontal/vertical
+# 443. Recursive scan collect horizontal/vertical intuition

-When writing parsers we often want to collect tokens into a collection and process them.
+When writing parsers we often want to collect repeating lists of tokens into a collection and process them.
+I see this intuitively as scanning horizontally and vertically.

 # 443. Standard cycle